NKPR0d/Forum_browser/README.md

 Left/ Right arrows: Scroll through the pages of topics or posts.
 Space: Jump to the desired page.
 Enter: Select a menu item or, if on a post, copy it to the clipboard.
+Alt enter: If on a post with the links, open the links menu, where you can open the link in your browser by pressing enter on it.
 F1 to f6 on a post: View various information such as user rank, user status (online/ offline), where he is from, when he was registered, his number of posts and user karma.
 Escape: Back or exit.